Do Go On - 319 - Vincent Gigante, The Oddfather

 You get like, you wake up, a sack gets taken off your head and you're like tied to a chair

-And they're like, ah, it's one of us.
+And they're like, ah, he's one of us.

 It's you.